Gujba

 Gujba is a town and Local Government Area in Yobe State, Nigeria.
 Its headquarters are situated in Buni Yadi at 11°16′08″N 11°55′49″E towards the south of the area; the eponymous town of Gujba lies in the north of the area.
 It has an area of 3239 km2 and a population of 130,088 at the 2006 census.
 The postal code of the area is 621.
 The town serves as the seat of the Gujba Emirate.

+Geography

+Located in the South-East of Yobe State, Nigeria, with its administrative centre in the north, lies the town and local government area of Gujba.
+It is the town's seat and has 130,088 residents.

+Climate

+Temperatures in Gujba range from 58°F to 103°F, rarely dropping below 52°F or rising above 108°F, and there are hot, oppressive, generally gloomy rainy seasons and blistering, windy dry seasons.

+Rainfall

+Gujba experiences extreme seasonal variation in monthly rainfall, with the most rainfall occurring in August and the least in January.

+Humidity

+Dew point, which impacts perspiration evaporation and cooling, affects humidity comfort in Gujba.
+The 6.4-month period with the greatest humidity had the most humid days in August.